-If testing for two years confirms that sheep are infected at all test times, then ongoing testing can be stopped.
-In this case, routine treatments for liver fluke should be given to sheep that have been grazing the affected paddocks in:
+If testing for two years confirms that stock are infected at all test times, then ongoing testing can be stopped.
+In this case, three routine treatments for liver fluke should be given to stock that have been grazing the affected paddocks in:

-Some treatments for roundworms (scour worms and barber’s pole worm) will control various stages of liver fluke.
-Check the label as some are only effective against mature fluke (see Table 1).
+Some treatments for roundworms (scour worms and barber’s pole worms) will control various stages of liver fluke.
+Check the label as some are only effective against mature fluke (see Table 1.).

-The most important treatment is carried out in winter and should be based on the flukicide, triclabendazole, which is effective against all stages of the fluke found in the sheep.
-If treatments are also required in February–March, this treatment should be a flukicide other than triclabendazole (if this was used in winter).
+The most important treatment is carried out in April–May and should be based on the flukicide, triclabendazole, which is effective against all stages of the fluke found in the stock.
+If treatments are also required in August–September and/or February, one or both of these treatments should be a flukicide other than triclabendazole (if this was used in April).
 This treatment rotation will reduce the rate of development of fluke resistant to triclabendazole.

-When bringing in sheep from another property, consider including a fluke treatment in the quarantine drench if their fluke status is unknown.
-Bear in mind that adult liver fluke can live for several years inside host animals.
+When bringing in stock from another property, consider including a fluke treatment in the quarantine drench if their fluke status is unknown.
+Bear in mind that adult liver fluke can live for several years inside host animals (see Table 1).